 Recovering VAT on hotels

-You might have read the news, Rishi Sunak, Chancellor of the Exchequer, is reducing VAT in the UK from 20% to 5% for the hospitality sector for six months.
+You might have read the news, Rishi Sunak, Chancellor of the Exchequer, is reducing the VAT rate to from 20% to 12.5% for the hospitality sector until 31 March 2022.

 What is the VAT treatment of Hotel bookings?

 Hotels usually charge VAT (Value Added Tax) at a rate of 20% on UK hotel accommodation (reduced to 5% for the next 6 months).
 However, as a business, you can claim all this VAT back if the Hotel booking was done as part of a business trip.